AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 series2.tooltip().allowLeaveScreen(false);
 ```

-The third series inherit the chart's defaults in this sample.
+The third series inherits the chart's defaults in this sample.

 {sample}CS\_Tooltip\_13\_2{sample}

 ## Position